SSARCandy/HDR-imaging/README.md

 The program will output:

-- a `.hdr` image
+- A `.hdr` image
-- a reconstruct RGB response curve plot
+- A reconstruct RGB response curve plot
-- a pseudo-color radiance map(with log vaule)
+- A pseudo-color radiance map(with log value)

+for sample output, you can see [HDR-playground.ipynb](https://github.com/SSARCandy/HDR-imaging/blob/master/HDR-playground.ipynb) as reference.

+## Environment

+I test my code in Window10, but it should work fine in macOS/Linux(exclude tonemapping reference program need run in Windows)